JerryTseee/JerryTseee.github.io/_pages/Miscellanea.md

 ~ last modified: 2/23/2025

-# ⚡️ About my hobbies
+# ⚡️ About My Hobbies
+I’ve been drawing and sketching since I was a child, although life has taken me in different directions, my love for creating imaginative worlds remains.
+Now, I draw some occasionally, here are some of my works 🛠️🛠️🛠️